DreasL02/NeuralNetworkAccelerator/README.md

 The receiver features a deserializing byte buffer.
 This is implemented as a Vector of registers, where each register holds a byte.
 Every time the UART receiver has received a byte, it is stored in the next register in the vector.
 When the vector is full, the buffer asserts the `valid` signal.

+Then, when the consumer is ready to receive data, it asserts the `ready` signal.
+When both `ready` and `valid` are asserted, the buffer transfers the data to the consumer, and the buffer is reset.

 #### Transmitter

 The transmitter features a serializing byte buffer.
-This is similar to the receiver, except that all bytes are loaded immediately.
-When the UART is ready to transmit, it asserts the `ready` signal.
+This is similar to the receiver, except that all bytes are loaded immediately when `valid` is asserted on the buffer input.
+When the UART is ready to transmit, it asserts the `ready` signal, moving on to the next byte.

 Once all bytes have been transmitted, the buffer asserts the `ready` signal.

 <figure>
     <p align = "center">